 For Windows 11, it is now known as Microsoft Defender and it is considered a comprehensive security tool that can efficiently protect against online attacks, malware, and ransomware.

 In recent versions of Windows, Defender is active by default.
 You get the following benefits from keeping it as the primary security protection tool:

 - Pre-Installed: You don’t have to worry about setting it up yourself.

 - Automatic Updates: Automatic updates from Microsoft keep the software always performing at its best.

 - Native to Windows: It’s a Microsoft product.
-So, it works seamlessly with Windows 10.
+So, it works seamlessly with Windows.

-- Real-time Scan: The real-time scan is fast and effective in finding new threats.
+- Real-time Scan: The real-time scan quickly and effectively finds new threats.